opencybersecurityalliance/kestrel-lang/README.rst

 - Do not write one-time-use adapaters to connect hunt steps.
 - Do not waste your existing analytic scripts/programs in future hunts.
 - Do construct your hunt-flow from smaller reuseable hunt-flow.
-- Do share your hunt book with your future self and your colleagues.
+- Do share your huntbook with your future self and your colleagues.
 - Do get interactive feedback and revise hunt-flow on the fly.

 |